The small mass m sliding without friction along the looped track ... | Channels for Pearson+

 Intro to Centripetal Forces

-The principle of conservation of energy states that the total mechanical energy of an isolated system remains constant if only conservative forces are acting.
-In this scenario, the potential energy at the release height (2h) is converted into kinetic energy as the mass descends the loop.
-This relationship can be expressed as mgh = 0.5mv^2, allowing us to determine the speed of the mass at different points in the loop, which is essential for calculating the normal force.
+The principle of energy conservation states that the total mechanical energy of an isolated system remains constant if only conservative forces are acting.
+In the context of a mass sliding along a looped track, potential energy at the top of the loop converts to kinetic energy as the mass descends.
+Understanding this energy transformation is essential for analyzing the motion and ensuring the mass remains on the track throughout its journey.

 Recommended video: